 Exhibits: The BMHC has been home to well-curated and relevant Bronx or music-theme exhibits, showcasing the work of award-winning photographers Ben Fernandez and the Bronx collective Seis del Sur, as well as the artwork of Grammy Award-winning Bronx drummer, Will Calhoun.
 The BMHC has also hosted historical retrospective exhibits, such as Visual Clave: 50 Years of Latin Album Cover Art, and 13 Years of Tools of War DJ Park Jams in Crotona Park.

-Programs with Partners: The BMHC regularly produces programs and events – including performances, film screenings, book readings, and storytelling circles– in partnership with many Bronx and city-wide organizations, including El Maestro Cultural Center, Casita Maria, Bronx River Arts Center, BX Arts Factory, 5 Boro Storytelling, City Lore, Garifuna Coalition, 52 People for Progress, Duke Ellington Foundation, Bronx Documentary Center, and Los Pleneros de la 21, among others.
+Programs with Partners: The BMHC regularly produces programs and events – including performances, film screenings, book readings, and storytelling circles– in partnership with many Bronx and city-wide organizations, including El Maestro Cultural Center, Casita Maria, Bronx River Arts Center, BX Arts Factory, 5 Boro Storytelling, City Lore, Garifuna Coalition, 52 People for Progress, Duke Ellington Center for the Arts, Bronx Documentary Center, and Los Pleneros de la 21, among others.